 - Cognitive: our attention will be diminished as well as our ability to solve problems and improve our skills.

-- Behavioral: our productivity will be lower and we will be more sensitive to error and mistake.
+- Behavioral: our productivity will be lower and we will be more sensitive to error and mistakes.
 That is why many people will resort to the use of tobacco or alcohol and other drugs.